Lynah Rink

 Lynah Rink (pronounced LIE-nuh) is a 4,267-seat hockey arena at Cornell University in Ithaca, New York, that opened in 1957.
 Named after James Lynah, Class of 1905, who was the director of Cornell athletics from 1935 to 1943, it is home to the Big Red men's and women's ice hockey teams.

 Lynah has been home to hockey greats such as Ken Dryden, Joe Nieuwendyk, Matt Moulson, Digit Murphy, and Olympic Gold Medalists Rebecca Johnston and Brianne Jenner.

 History

-The building is a quonset shaped structure covered with multi-colored (orange, tan, black, and brown) brick wall cladding set in a common bond pattern.
+The building is a quonset-shaped structure covered with multi-colored (orange, tan, black, and brown) brick wall cladding set in a common bond pattern.
 Projecting from the facade of the structure is a one-story rectangular wing flanked on either side by two vertical appendages, which have multi-paned colored glass windows.
-The one story wing has a strip of casement windows.
+The one-story wing has a strip of casement windows.
 The stairway is situated on the west side of the building.
 A white concrete block structure with wall buttresses connects Lynah Rink to Bartels Hall.
-It was constructed for $500,000 with a donation from Walter S. Carpenter, Jr. whose gift came with the stipulation that he did not want his name on the building.
+It was constructed for $500,000 with a donation from Walter S. Carpenter Jr., chairman and former president of DuPont (and Cornell class of 1910) whose gift came with the stipulation that he did not want his name on the building.
 The facility was designed by Van Storch, Evans, and Burkavage of Waverly, PA and constructed by Streeter Associates of Elmira, NY.